Spin-Flavor Precession Phase Effects in Supernova: Discussion and Conclusions

+Our numerical studies revealed that this simple analytical picture can break down at late post-bounce times because SFP and MSW resonances start to overlap.
+SFP resonance is not universal in the sense that its width in density scale depends on its physical location.
+At late post-bounce times both resonances physically move inward but the SFP resonance also becomes wider in density scale.
+Eventually the two resonances start to overlap and the analytical formulation based on the assumption of decoupled resonances collapses.
+We showed that when the overlap happens, SFP phase effect is present even if SFP and MSW resonances appear to be completely adiabatic from a naive application of the Landau-Zener approach.
+Figs. \ref{random initial for 5e16} and \ref{random initial for 1e15} demonstrate this effect at late post-bounce times.
+This is another aspect that distinguishes SFP phase effect from the ordinary phase effect which involves universal MSW resonances.

-Our analytical treatment included one SFP and one MSW resonances.
-However, for a realistic density profile, some neutrinos go through more resonances (see Fig. \ref{fig:baryonProfileShock}).
-With the inclusion of these additional resonances, the survival probabilities may change in any way but the uncertainties around them can only increase.
-This is because once the neutrino is produced, its energy eigenstate components evolve independently and always continue to accumulate relative phases.
-If the additional resonances are partially adiabatic, then they mix the energy eigenstates and increase the uncertainties.
-If not, then the uncertainties remain the same.
-Another issue is the fact that a realistic density profile pushes the resonances to the outer regions where the magnetic field is weaker.
-For this reason, a sizable SFP phase effect is possible only for a larger neutrino magnetic moment.
+To discuss and illustrate these details, we first used simple exponential fits for supernova density profiles at different times.
+These profiles included one SFP and one MSW resonances.
+For a realistic density distribution some neutrinos go through more resonances (see Fig. \ref{fig:baryonProfileShock}), but these additional resonances can only increase the SFP phase effect.
+This is because once the neutrino is produced, its energy eigenstate components accumulate relative phases by evolving independently.
+If the additional resonances are partially adiabatic, then they further mix the energy eigenstates and increase the uncertainties.
+If they are not, then the uncertainties remain the same.
+Also, the realistic density profile pushes the resonances to the outer regions where the magnetic field is weaker which causes the SFP phase effect to appear for larger neutrino magnetic moments.